FHIR/FSHSchool/content/docs/SUSHI/configuration/_index.md

   * `active`: The IG is ready for normal use.
   * `retired`: The IG has been withdrawn or superseded and should no longer be used.
   * `unknown`: It is not know which of the status values currently applies for the IG.
 This should be rare.
-* Since SUSHI currently supports only FHIR R4, the `fhirVersion` should always be `4.0.1`.
+* Since SUSHI currently supports only FHIR R4 and R5, the `fhirVersion` should always be `4.0.0` or above.
 * Valid values for the `releaseLabel` include:
   * `ci-build`: the continuous integration build release (not stable)
   * `draft`: draft version